 - Increased risk of needing an emergency C-section

 Unfortunately, labor and delivery medication errors are all too common and can severely impact the mother and child’s health and well-being.
-If you have recently been injured in a situation involving a medication error during labor and delivery, consult with a Baltimore birth injury attorney as soon as possible to discuss your options.
+If you have recently been injured in a situation involving a medication error during labor and delivery, consult with our Baltimore birth injury attorneys as soon as possible to discuss your options.

 Call LawMD at (888) 695-2963 for a no-cost, no-obligation consultation and case review.